Khatija-Essa/PROG7321_POE/README.md

 - Description: Provide a detailed description of the issue.
 - Attach Media: Optionally, attach images related to the issue.
 Images are saved in a folder named Images within the application directory.
 - Submit: Submit the report.
 A confirmation message will appear, and the form will reset.
-- go main to main page. user cn return back to the mainwindows form.
+- Go main to main page. user cn return back to the mainwindows form.
+- All data is saved in a list on the report an issue form.

   ![VCDN-BCA3 - 2024-09-10T200118 - lab-2271f54a-c899-4627-8a1b-0265c056dd29 westeurope cloudapp azure com_7123 - Remote Desktop Connection 2024_09_10 21_33_51](https://github.com/user-attachments/assets/022a3fcb-1da8-4037-bc93-ac71938a83dc)